davidemodolo/LLMs_for_Agent_Planning/thesis.md

 # Introduction (2/3 pages)

-Exploring uncertainty in raw LLMs as agents in a logistics problem
+Exploring uncertainty in raw LLMs as an agent in a logistics problem

 > context, problem, state-of-the-art, specific problem of the thesis, objective/objectives, expected results, structure